HL7/fhir-pacio-adi/input/pagecontent/pmo_guidance.md

 PMOs are not advance directives and should not be confused with them.

 1. PMOs are treatment orders written by practitioners.
-2. Episode-centric obligation and prohibition instructions written by clinicians and practitioners, not people like advance directives are.
+2. Encounter-centric obligation and prohibition instructions written by clinicians and practitioners, not people like advance directives are.
 3. PMOs are instructions given by the person or their healthcare agent to a practitioner, who then creates legal orders to carry out those treatment decisions.

 These are important distinctions to understand.